jonathanpberger/design-testing-aed/deck.md

 - <http://jonathanpberger.com/talks>
 - Say hi on twitter at `@jonathanpberger`
-- or `jonathanpberger` on github, gmail, forrst, etc...
+- or `jonathanpberger` on github, gmail, etc...

 ---
 class: center, middle